 There are few more compelling or complex issues to confront our aging society, now and over the coming decades, than Alzheimer's disease and other forms of dementia.
 These neurodegenerative conditions impose enormous costs to our nation's health, prosperity, and social fabric, costs that are skyrocketing.
+You and your colleagues clearly recognize the catastrophic human toll inflicted over many years as individuals gradually succumb to the cognitive, functional, and emotional consequences of these conditions.
+Ultimately, one third of older Americans die with Alzheimer's disease or another form of dementia.
+In these conditions are considered as a succession of the conditions of the complex in the conditions of the conditions.

 Based on the National Institute on Aging's Health and Retirement Study (HRS), we know that the health system costs of caring for people with dementia in the United States are comparable to, and perhaps greater than, those for heart disease and cancer.
 A 2015 analysis of HRS data revealed that average per-person health care spending in the last five years of life for people with dementia was more than \$250,000 -- 57 percent greater than costs associated with death from other diseases including cancer and heart disease.
 Those costs continue to climb and are unsustainable for families, public and private insurers, and our nation's economy.

-Currently, more than 6.7 million Americans are living with dementia, with combined healthcare and long-term care costs of \$345 billion.
-Taxpayers foot about 64% of that bill -- \$222 billion - directly through the Medicare and Medicaid programs.
-Individuals with dementia and their families pay out of pocket 25% of the cost, \$87 billion.
+Currently, more than 6.9 million Americans are living with dementia, with combined healthcare and long-term care costs of \$360 billion.
+Taxpayers foot about 64% of that bill --\$231 billion - directly through the Medicare and Medicaid programs.
+Individuals with dementia and their families pay out of pocket 25% of the cost, \$91 billion.
 More than 11 million Americans provide unpaid care for someone with dementia, resulting in additional healthcare and economic costs.
-Today, as another person develops the disease every 65 seconds, Alzheimer's and other forms of dementia impose an economic cost nearing \$690 billion in public and private expenditures along with uncompensated caregiving.
+Today, as another person develops the disease every 65 seconds, Alzheimer's and other forms of dementia impose an economic cost over \$706 billion in public and private expenditures along with uncompensated caregiving.
 By 2050, someone in the United States will develop the disease every 33 seconds with as many as 12.7 million Americans living with dementia.
-This explosive growth will cause direct costs to increase from \$345 billion in 2023 to approximately \$1 trillion in 2050 (in 2022 dollars) and the hidden costs of uncompensated caregiving to become even more staggering.
+This explosive growth will cause direct costs to increase from \$360 billion in 2024 to approximately \$1 trillion in 2050 (in 2024 dollars) and the hidden costs of uncompensated caregiving to become even more staggering.